Guerillero/OpenAnthroStat/README.md

 # OpenAnthroStat
 A free Freelist analysis program in the early stages of development written in python 2.X.
 The goal is to create a fully functional platform for the analysis of freelists and pile sorts under a free licence.
-Currently, it has no GUI and can only output csv files.
+Currently, it can only anylize freelist data and has a very simple GUI written with `Tkinter`.

 ##Use
-The `config.py` file contains two strings. `importFile` is the path to the file containing the raw data and `outputFile` is the path to place where the csv file will be outputted.
+As long as everything in this package is in the same directory, general users shouldn't need to do anything more than running `OpenAnthroStat.py`.

 ##Salience
 OpenAnthroStat calculates Smith's S and Sutrop's S (Smith & Borgatti 1998; Sutrop 2001).
 Since they are not always the same, an average is taken and is displayed as `Aggregate S`.

 ###Functions
 Stand alone functions to calculate both Smith's S and Sutrop's S can be found in `salience.py`.